Decoherence-free interaction and maximally entangled state generation in giant-atom semi-infinite waveguide systems: INTRODUCTION

 Waveguide quantum electrodynamics (QED) systems are an important platform for studying atom-photon interactions and have attracted much attention in recent years \cite{Gu7182017}.
 Many physical phenomena, such as single-photon transport \cite{Shen95213001, Shen79023837, Liao80014301, Liao92023806}, two-photon transport \cite{Hu97033847, Liao82053836}, entanglement generation between distant atoms \cite{Gonzalez24, Cano25, Carlos26, Gonzalez27, Paolo28, Gonzalez92}, and superradiant and subradiant state creation \cite{DeVoe76, Zanner2022, vanLoo2013}, have been observed in waveguide-QED systems.
 In these reports, atoms are typically idealized as point-like objects and thus they only interact with the waveguide at single points.

 Recently, waveguide-QED systems containing giant atoms have garnered significant attention from many peers.
 In such systems, giant atoms are artificial atoms that can interact with the waveguide at multiple connection points \cite{Kockum2021}.
-Several interesting quantum optical phenomena have been demonstrated in giant-atom waveguide-QED systems, including frequency-dependent relaxation rates and Lamb shifts \cite{Kockum46}, non-Markovian decay dynamics \cite{Guo95, Du103, Du4}, single-photon scattering \cite{Zhao101, Cai104, Yin106}, and DFI \cite{Kockum47, Cilluffo49, Carollo50, Soro105, Kannan48}.
+Several interesting quantum optical phenomena have been demonstrated in giant-atom waveguide-QED systems, including frequency-dependent relaxation rates and Lamb shifts \cite{Kockum46}, non-Markovian decay dynamics \cite{Guo95, Du103, Du4}, single-photon scattering \cite{Zhao101, Cai104, Yin106}, and DFI \cite{Kockum47, Cilluffo49, Carollo50, Soro105, Kannan48, Soro107013710, Du107023705, Raaholt6043222}.
 In addition, the generation \cite{Yin55, Yin56, 130, Luo57, liu2024} and transfer \cite{Liu2025} of quantum entanglement have also been investigated in giant-atom waveguide-QED systems.

-However, it is important to note that in most studies on giant atoms, the waveguide is usually considered infinite.
+However, it is important to note that in most studies on giant atoms, the waveguide is usually considered infinite or chiral.
 A key question is how giant atoms behave when coupled to a semi-infinite waveguide.
-The semi-infinite waveguide is a one-dimensional waveguide with one end terminated by a perfect mirror \cite{Zhang101032335, Xin105053706, Tufarelli90012113, Bradford87063830, Chang024305, Barkemeyer023708, Dorner023816, DingM1590482, Zeng30305, PKisa033704, Rubies213603, Eschner2001, Koshino2012}.
-Compared to the infinite waveguide, the semi-infinite waveguide is particularly notable in that the mirror at the end allows the atom to interact twice with the field in the waveguide.
-Hence, when the giant atom couples to the semi-infinite waveguide, its behavior may differ from that in the infinite waveguide.
+The semi-infinite waveguide is a waveguide with one end terminated by a perfect mirror \cite{Zhang101032335, Xin105053706, Tufarelli90012113, Bradford87063830, Chang024305, Barkemeyer023708, Dorner023816, DingM1590482, Zeng30305, PKisa033704, Rubies213603, Eschner2001, Koshino2012}.
+Compared to the infinite and chiral waveguides, the semi-infinite waveguide is particularly notable in that the mirror at the end allows the atom to interact twice with the field in the waveguide.
+Hence, when the giant atom couples to the semi-infinite waveguide, its behavior may differ from that in the infinite and chiral waveguides.
 While the semi-infinite waveguide setup containing giant atoms has been addressed in previous studies \cite{Kockum46, Li109, sun2025non}, only a single giant atom was considered.

 In this work, our study goes beyond the framework of a single giant atom coupled to a semi-infinite waveguide.
-We consider an arbitrary number of giant atoms $M$ interacting with a semi-infinite waveguide.
+We consider an arbitrary number of giant atoms $M$ interacting with a 1D semi-infinite waveguide.
 Treating the semi-infinite waveguide as the environment of atoms, we derive the Markov quantum master equation governing the dynamical evolution of $M$ giant atoms.